geneccx/XonarSTDeluxeDriver/README.md

 Known Issues:
 - Only 2 output channels
-- Output formats 96KHz and 192KHz don't work
+- Output format 192KHz doesn't work
 - No support for input devices yet
 - Device fails to wake on sleep.
 Probably need to implement power management
 - The DMA buffer is a giant contiguous chunk of memory.
 I think this makes the latency pretty bad
 - The volume scaling is non-existent - it's a straight linear value from 0-100 which makes the volume settings in OSX very difficult to use
-- CS2000 clock isn't actually being used